aisingapore/TagUI/README.md

 <details>
   <summary>
-    Click to show the command line options for TagUI tool and their purposes
+    Click to show the command line options for TagUI tool and their purposes (eg chrome, headless, report)
   </summary>

   Option|Purpose